Lord-of-Waffles/InfoSec24/Week1Homework.md

 Imaginary Solutions provides customers with what they really want: a monthly subscription service where the customer is sent 10 toothpicks each month, for 15€/month.

-Question 1: What are we working on?
+#### Question 1: What are we working on?
 ![image](https://github.com/user-attachments/assets/135e2ac5-da23-4998-8d40-9a49db62282e)

+This is my DFD depicting how information related to the business is moving.
+Key assets include but are not limited to:
+- Customer data
+- Company financial data
+- Employee data
+- Access to company systems

+This company's key assets (or **values**) essentially consist of confidential data generated or required by the business model.

+In order to deliver each customer's ordered toothpicks each month, the company needs access to their address and personal information to ship the toothpicks.

+Customers interact with the company via a website, on which they have an account where they input necessary personal information.
+In doing so, customers trust that the company will keep their personal data safe.
+In the event of this information being accessed by unauthorised actors, customers' trust in the company's ability to keep their information safe will lead to less customers, meaning less money for the company.
+Not good.

-Question 2: What can go wrong?
+#### Question 2: What can go wrong?

-Question 3: What are we going to do about it?
+#### Question 3: What are we going to do about it?

-Question 4: Did we do a good enough job?
+#### Question 4: Did we do a good enough job?